BPMN AI Agent

 contextWindow: 400000

-Set the OPENAI_API_KEY environment variable to your key.
+Set the OPENAI_API_KEY environment variable to your key — or pass it as a JVM system property (-DOPENAI_API_KEY=…); ${OPENAI_API_KEY:} resolves from either.
 The model then appears in the modeler’s model dropdown and is selected by default.

 Other OpenAI-Compatible Endpoints